 Carmen Jensen-Tebb, Athabasca University, Canada

-Carmen is the Project Administrator in Distance Education, Faculty of Humanities and Social Sciences, Athabasca University, where she provides support for special projects, collaborations, and the education MOOC offerings of Blended Learning Practice, Technology-Enabled Learning, Learning to Learn Online, and Learning to Learn Online Express.
-Carmen manages communication with reviewers and authors, as well as incoming manuscript reviews, initial selection of reviewers, copy edit, and manuscript preparation for publication.
+Carmen is a graduate student in distance education at Athabasca University, where she also serves as the Project Administrator in Open, Digital, and Distance Education in the Faculty of Humanities and Social Sciences providing support for special projects, collaborations, and the education MOOC offerings of Blended Learning Practice, Technology-Enabled Learning, Learning to Learn Online, and Learning to Learn Online Express.
+Carmen manages communication with Journal reviewers and authors, as well as incoming manuscript reviews, initial selection of reviewers, copy edit, and manuscript preparation for publication.

 Dan Wilton, Athabasca University, Canada